Kinkyn History, Family Crest & Coats of Arms

 The surname Kinkyn was first found in Fife, at the historic former Royal Burgh of Kinghorn, now a town which derives its name from the Scottish Gaelic Ceann Gronna, meaning "head of the marsh" or "head of the bog."
 Perhaps best known as the place where King Alexander III of Scotland died, this town is steeped in history including the former castle in Kinghorn which was frequently visited by the Scottish Court in the period of the House of Dunkeld.
 No trace of the castle can be found today.
 King Alexander III returned here to see his new wife Yolande of Dreux, but fell from his horse on the way and was found dead on the beach of Pettycur bay.

-Important Dates for the Kinkyn family
+Early History of the Kinkyn family

 This web page shows only a small excerpt of our Kinkyn research.
 Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kinkyn History in all our PDF Extended History products and printed products wherever possible.